Concordat for the Advancement of Knowledge Exchange in Higher Education

 The KE concordat offers a route to evidence this commitment by adopting the 8 Guiding Principles of good practice:

-Phase 2 - Implementing the Action Plan
+Seeking your input to Phase 2 – Action Plan development and implementation

 Recognising the broad remit of the KE Concordat which span the entire University, the project is sponsored by the Vice-Principal Research and Innovation and the Vice-Principal Learning and Teaching and has the endorsement of the Principal.